Article written by

 Some people should avoid smoking cannabis (and tobacco) altogether due to respiratory conditions like asthma or lung disease.
 There are lots of ways to experience marijuana that don’t involve inhaling any smoke.
 Here are some other common consumption methods:

 Cannabis edibles are highly potent and generally not recommended for beginners.
-If you are venturing into edible territory, start with a high CBD-to-THC ratio and a very small portion size.
+If you are venturing into edible territory, start with a high CBD-to-THC ratio and small portion size.
 If you’re not feeling the effects, wait at least two hours before taking more, as it’s easy to overdo it with edibles.

-Similar to edibles, a little can go a long way with sublingual tinctures.
+Like edibles, a little can go a long way with sublingual tinctures.
 This liquid form of cannabis comes in small glass bottles with a dropper cap.
 To use, squeeze one or two drops under your tongue.
 Wait until you feel the effects before using any more.

 Frequently Asked Questions